Starlink RV Kit

 Cost savings for seasonal RVers

 Let's say you travel six months per year and park the rig for the other six.
-Here's what Standby Mode saves you:
+Here's what Standby Mode saves you on the Roam 300GB plan (our recommended tier) at May 2026 pricing:

-Hardware isn't free, so let's look at the total first-year cost for different types of RVers.
-This includes the dish, the plan, and any Standby Mode fees.
+Hardware isn't free, so here's the total first-year cost for different types of RVers.
+This includes the dish, the plan, and any Standby Mode fees, all at May 2026 pricing (Mini $249, Standard Gen 3 kit $349).

-After year one, your costs drop significantly since the hardware is a one-time purchase.
+After year one, your costs drop since the hardware is a one-time purchase.
+If you're still weighing whether the math works, see Is Starlink worth it for an RV in 2026 and our complete RV kit buyer's guide.

 Many RVers wonder whether they should get Starlink or just use a cellular hotspot.
 The honest answer: they solve different problems.